-Once we know what Income & Expenses are – we have to decide a way to account for them.
+Once we know what Income and expenses are, we have to decide how to account for them.
 Should we account for Income when it is due to be received OR when it is actually received?
-Expenses when they are due to be paid OR when we actually pay them?
+Should we account for expenses when they are due to be paid OR when we actually pay them?
+The taxability of the income/deductibility of the expense depends on the method of accounting that you follow.

 As a freelancer, you need to choose between one of the 2 methods of accounting